Fynnyx/Fynnyx/README.md

         hobbies: [
             "Scout Leader",
             "Developer",
-            "Owner of a Discord and Miencraft Server" ],
+            "Owner of a Discord and Minecraft Server" ],
         programmingLanguages: [
             {